Symptoms of a bad transfer case

 Low fluid level

 The transfer case needs fluid to function correctly.
 When the fluid level is low, the transfer case cannot perform its function.
 The 4WD system will also stop working.
 Unlike other problems, this one is minor, and you can quickly fix it.
+It’s therefore crucial to keep an eye out for the symptoms of low transmission fluid in your car.

 Damage from impact